davidmalcolm/texi2rst/output/_build/html/_sources/fast-enumeration.txt

   batches of objects from the collection object using the fast enumeration protocol (see below), then iterating over all objects in the batch.
-This is faster than a normal enumeration where objects are retrieved one by one (hence the name fast enumeration).
+This is faster than a normal enumeration where objects are retrieved one by one (hence the name 'fast enumeration').

   * if there are no objects in the collection, then
   ````object expression```` is set to ``nil`` and the loop